 Best Sandwiches: Speaking of culture, Sub Cultured is one of the best sandwich shops in all of Jax.
 This is a great place to grab a sub before heading to the beach or Hanna Park.
 They have the BEST fries and poutine I’ve ever had — try the Gypsy fries!
 And bonus points, they deliver in the area, too.

-Sweet Treats: Besides hitting the Sonic drive-thru for a half-priced shake after 8 p.m., the only other place for a sweet treat is Pie Heaven, and oh, Heaven it is!
+Sweet Treats: The popular choice for a sweet treat is Pie Heaven, and oh, Heaven it is!
 This little cottage has a huge variety of pies, sweet and savory, and has certainly made a name for itself.

-Best Pizza: Tony Pepperoni is a fairly new spot and is getting great reviews.
+Best Pizza: Tony Pepperoni is a hot spot and is has great reviews.
 You can buy by the slice and they deliver on base.
+Order the “legendary” Tony Pepperoni pizza and thank me later.
 You can’t miss the cool pizza mural on the outside of the building.

 Insider Tip: Food Trucks and Mayport are a perfect match.
 We have several popular food trucks that frequent the Mayport area.